Drift vs Shift: Decoupling Trends and Changepoint Analysis: Methodology

 \subsection{Weights and Penalty Function}

-The choice of weighted least squares for the loss allows the decoupled approach to utilize estimated variance from the Bayesian DLM to induce additional localized adaptivity.
-The weights allow the penalty to adjust to regions of high/low volatility inherent in the data, inducing a smaller loss for time-steps with a larger variance and a larger loss for time-steps with a smaller variance.
+The choice of weighted least squares allows the approach to utilize the estimated variance from the Bayesian DLM to induce additional localized adaptivity.
+The weights adjust the penalty to time-varying volatility inherent in the data, inducing a smaller loss for time-steps with a larger variance and a larger loss for time-steps with a smaller variance.

-For the weights $\{w_t\}$, the classic choice is inverse to the noise standard deviation \citep{kiers1997weighted}.
-In our case, since we have a posterior estimate of the noise variance at each time-step through the Bayesian DLM, we set our weights to be
+For the weights $\{w_t\}$, the classic choice is inverse to the noise \citep{kiers1997weighted}.
+In our case, since we have posterior estimates of the variance after sampling the Bayesian DLM, we set our weights to be

-where $\overline{\sigma_{\epsilon, t}^2}$ is the posterior mean for the variance of time $t$.
-As previously discussed, the weights will induce additional robustness for change detection in heteroskedastic data.
+where $\overline{\sigma_{\epsilon, t}^{-2}}$ is the posterior mean for the precision at time $t$.
+As previously discussed, the weights induce additional robustness for change detection in heteroskedastic data.

-The penalty term $q_\lambda(\widetilde{\pmb{\beta}})$ will penalize the number time-steps for which the $D$th difference (i.e. D = 1 or 2) in $\widetilde{\pmb{\beta}}$ is non-zero.
+The penalty term $q_\lambda(\widetilde{\pmb{\beta}})$ will penalize the number of time-steps for which the $D$th difference (i.e. D = 1 or 2) in $\widetilde{\pmb{\beta}}$ is non-zero.
 Table \ref{tab_pen} shows three possible choices for the penalty function.
 Ideally, the $\ell_0$ penalty will be used to identify the optimal subset of time-steps in which the $D$th difference are non-zero.
 However, the $\ell_0$ penalty is difficult to estimate efficiently, making it infeasible for long time-series.
 One solution is to relax the $\ell_0$ penalty to the $\ell_1$ penalty.
 However, the $\ell_1$ penalty induces shrinkage which tends to bias the result.
-This is due to the fact the penalty term increases linearly in relation to $\{\bigtriangleup^D \widetilde{\beta}_t\}$, resulting in the penalty favoring changepoints of low magnitude.
-As we will shown in the simulations, using the $\ell_1$ penalty directly will lead to significant over-estimation of changepoints.
+This is due to the fact that the penalty term increases linearly in relation to $\{\bigtriangleup^D \widetilde{\beta}_t\}$, resulting in the penalty favoring changepoints of low magnitude.
+As we will show in the simulations, using the $\ell_1$ penalty directly will lead to significant over-estimation of changepoints.

 A refined goal is then to identify a penalty function that combines the computational efficiency of the $\ell_1$ penalty and the optional subset selection ability of the $\ell_0$ penalty.
-As result, we propose a version of the adaptive $\ell_1$ penalty \citep{Zou_2006} that pushes the $\ell_1$ penalty closer to the $\ell_0$ penalty.
+As a result, we propose a version of the adaptive $\ell_1$ penalty \citep{Zou_2006} that pushes the $\ell_1$ penalty closer to the $\ell_0$ penalty.
 The resulting penalty can be written as follows: